enormandeau/snplift/README.md

 Please see the licence information at the end of this file.

+# TODO
+- Config file
+- Test dataset
+  - Sister repo on github with 1st chromosomes from Davoud's 2 genmes
+- Doc
-# TODO Run SNPLift on its result to try to get back the original
+- Run SNPLift on its result to try to get back the original
   - See if you still lose some alignments
   - Check that you recover the original positions

 ## Description